Azure-Samples/video-analyzer-csharp/src/video-export/README.md

     1. On successful creation of the topology, a pipeline job is created and activated.
         * CreatePipelineJobAsync() method takes 2 parameters:
-            *  `PublicCameraIngestionSinkVideoName` - source video name, either created programmatically in step 1 or the name provided by you.
+            *  `PublicCameraVideoName` - source video name, either created programmatically in step 1 or the name provided by you.
 Make sure that you provide a video resource that is available in the Video Analyzer account and is in an `archive` state.
             *  `range` - The time sequence, that is the start and end timestamp of the portion of the recorded video to be exported, which is specified in UTC time.
 The maximum span of the time sequence (end timestamp - start timestamp) must be less than or equal to 24 hours.
-Default value is 5 seconds.
+Default value is 5 seconds which can be modified by updating `clipDurationInSec` variable in line 69.

-    1. On successful completion of the pipeline job, a new video resource named `PipelineExportedVideoName` is added to your Video Analyzer account, as type `file`.
+    1. On successful completion of the pipeline job, a new video resource named **batch-pipeline-exported-video** is added to your Video Analyzer account, as type `file`.
+Make sure to change the variable `PipelineExportedVideoName` in line 43 on subsequent runs.

 ### Running the sample

 Once you have the configuration steps completed, you can run the program.

 - Start a debugging session.
 You can set this project as default project to run on hitting F5 by modifying the launch.json and tasks.json files in .vscode folder.
-Alternatively, go to TERMINAL window in the Visual Studio Code, navigate using cd src/video-export.
+Alternatively, go to TERMINAL window in the Visual Studio Code, navigate using `cd <path>` to src/video-export.
 Type commands `dotnet build` and `dotnet run` to compile and run the program respectively.
 - You will start seeing some messages printed in the TERMINAL window regarding creation of the topologies and pipelines.
 If the job is successful, you can go to the Azure portal to download the MP4 file.
 - Login to [Azure portal](https://portal.azure.com/), go to the Video Analyzer account being used for this project.
 - Click on Videos blade and choose the video resource created by the pipeline job.
-The default video name is **PipelineJob-1-camera-001**, stored in the variable `PipelineExportedVideoName` in line 44.
+The default video name is **batch-pipeline-exported-video**, stored in the variable `PipelineExportedVideoName` in line 43.
 Click on the video, and it will trigger a download and playback in the browser window.
 Alternatively, you can download the file.
 - Go back to Visual Studio Code TERMINAL window and press enter to cleanup the resources including the pipelines and topologies.
 The exported MP4 file is persisted.

 ### Use existing video

 If a video recording is already available in your Video Analyzer account (should be of type `archive`), then -

-* You can skip the step to create an ingestion pipeline in SetupIngestionToCreateSourceVideoForExportAsync() method.
-To skip this step, comment the code from lines 76 to 88 as shown in the screenshot.
+* You can skip the step to create a live pipeline in SetupToCreateSourceVideoForExportAsync() method.
+To skip this step, comment the code from lines 75 to 87 as shown in the screenshot.
-* In CreatePipelineJobAsync() method at line 93, replace `PublicCameraIngestionSinkVideoName` with the name of the video resource and set the `range` to a suitable time range that matches the timeline of the recorded video as shown in the screenshot.
+* In CreatePipelineJobAsync() method at line 92, set the `range` to a suitable time range that matches the timeline of the recorded video as shown in the screenshot.
+Time range should be specified as [start time, end time] in the format `[[\"YYYY-MM-DDThh:mm:ssZ\",\"YYYY-MM-DDThh:mm:ssZ\"]]`.

 <br>
 <p align="left">